-Credits

-English 4 Creativity, Activity, Service (CAS)
+Creativity, Activity, Service (CAS)

-Mathematics 3 Theory of Knowledge (TOK)
+Theory of Knowledge (TOK)

-anguage Acquisition 3 Extended Essay (EE)
+Extended Essay (EE)

-Sciences 3

-ndividuals & Societies 3

-hysical & Health ducation 1

-he Arts 1

-)esign 1

-Discretionary credits 6

-otal credits 25

 Who to contact.

 We understand that selecting a school for your child is a big decision.
 Our school administrators, counsellors and teachers would be happy to answer any questions you might have.